bikisaikia/ardue/Building-Ardublockly.md

 ### Git
 Git needs to be installed on the system and accessible through the command line interface.

 ### Python
-These build scripts have been developed and tested only on Python 2.7.
+The build scripts included in the `package` folder were originally developed and tested on Python 2.7, and later the build system was moved to use Python 3.4.
+Therefore, while these scripts should still be compatible with Python 2, on their current form they have only been tested on Python 3.

-While the non-GUI version of Ardublockly (command line server + browser-based GUI) is compatible with other Python versions (tested on Python 2.7 and 3.4), due to the individual quirks of the python libraries used here and initial unavailability of some Python 3 bindings, a single build environment based on Python 2.7 has been be targeted.
+While the "core version" of Ardublockly (command line server + browser-based GUI) should be fully compatible with both Python 2 and 3 (tested on Python 2.7 and 3.4), there is one particular step in this build process that requires Python 2.7.

 If you are using Python virtual environments on Windows this [collection of Python extensions binaries][2] is highly recommended.